fresns/docs/wiki/en-US/extensions/index.md

 **Function Plugins**: Enhance and enrich the extension of main program functions, such as extending a channel, customizing registration process or editor, and enhancing management functions, content security check, and control panel.

-**Engine**: The website functions developed based on the main program [API](../api/) include integrated engine and independent engine respectively.
-An independent engine is similar to an independent website, which is deployed and run independently outside the main program, and is tantamount to a mobile application.
-Based on independent deployment, a set of data can be run in different functional forms, and the purpose of differentiated operation can be achieved.
+**Engine**: Website drivers integrated to run in the fresns, providing a runtime environment for Web clients (themes) such as channel extensions, desktop sites, mobile sites, responsive sites.

-**Theme**: The front-end interface attached to the web engine, and the UE&UI interface developed according to the template standard of the selected engine.
+**Theme**: It is called a [client](https://marketplace.fresns.com/open-source/clients) in the application marketplace and supports the use of PHP code and Fresns encapsulated functions in the view.
+The development core is essentially client-side, except that it runs on the web engine.

-**App**: Mobile applications developed based on the main program [API](../api/) can be independent websites, APPs, WeChat mini programs, fast applications and other forms.
-If the API of the main program does not meet the requirements, you can install or develop extension plug-ins to add APIs, or manage the equivalent configuration of mobile applications.
-Therefore, mobile applications may develop a plug-in and install it on the “Mobile Applications” channel of the console to enhance the functions and management of the mobile terminal.
+**Client**: Application developed based on the main program [API](../api/) can be independent websites, APPs, WeChat mini programs, fast applications and other forms.
+If the API of the main program does not meet the requirements, you can install or develop extension plug-ins to add APIs, or manage the equivalent configuration of client applications.

 ## Directory Structure